Structuring content like a trail of breadcrumbs

 The visible navigation changes are modest.
 A couple of additions to the top nav, a tidy footer.
 Tough to fill a paragraph just writing about those.

 The breadcrumbs, though.
 I think they're terrific.
-Their purpose isn't decorative but for way-finding.
-A trail back up from wherever you are on the site back to the front door, whether that path runs through a category or through an author.
+Their purpose isn't for decoration but for way-finding.
+A trail back up, from wherever you are on the site, back to the front door.
+And that path runs through a category or through an author.

-"About" and "Privacy" pages don't need them, conversely, because they're only one step removed from the homepage.
+"About" and "Privacy" pages don't need them, by contrast, because they're only one step removed from the homepage.

 Getting that trail to be truthful on every page where it appears (and to judge when it shouldn't appear at all) was more fiddly than it looks.
 But totally worth it.